CrackXT/Own_Multi_Display_PCB/README.md

 With a programmable status LED (RGB, SK6812-E) and an ambient light sensor (analogue, ALS-PT19) to regulate the brightness of TFT screens.

+The screen, LED and ambient light sensor can be controlled via the existing Featherformat socket and the MCU used in it.

 The board can be produced here (AISLER) with the files (.brd and .sch) or by any other PCB manufacturer. -> https://aisler.net/

 # Serie